AstroMatt/astronaut-training-pl/_todo/09-szkolenie-do-misji.rst

     How crew mates will deal with the trauma
     Put body in airlock and let it free on EVA?
     Put in the resupply ship to burn in the atmosphere?
-    (Green card: it’s just been tweeted that there was a report on ISS and NYtimes reporters are calling New problems when still the old ones haven’t been dealt with How PR people should respond
+    (Green card: it’s just been tweeted that there was a report on ISS and New York Times reporters are calling New problems when still the old ones haven’t been dealt with How PR people should respond
     Should NASA or CSA take the lead (Hadfield Simulation)